 - Shea Moisture Jamaican Black Castor Oil Shampoo.

-What To Look For In A Dreadlocks Shampoo?
+What To Look For In A goog Shampoo For Dreadlocks ?

 Wash off easily– You need to look for a shampoo that has no residue because whatever you put into your locs must wash off.
 Unlike natural hair, you can’t comb out buildup and this leads to unhealthy dreads.
 Which leaves your hair feeling dirty and trap moisture that encourages mould growth.
 A lot of dreadlocks shampoos are low residue or residue-free this means, they are specifically designed for shampooing your locs.